AbdulRidhoRamadhan/GoodGames/README.md

 - Firebase

-## Installation
+## Getting Started

-To install and run the project locally, follow these steps:
+To get started with the project, follow these steps:

 1. Clone the repository
 2. Navigate to the folder you want to run using cd in terminal. example: cd server